Shippensburg University: Rankings

 in Top Performers on Social Mobility, and tied for 33rd place in Top Public Schools.

-Library

-The Ezra Lehman Memorial Library provides digital access to its holdings, the holdings of the State Library of Pennsylvania and 24 other academic libraries, a variety of full-text databases, electronic books, and Internet sites.
-The library collection includes over two million items, including bound volumes, microfilm pieces, periodicals, audiovisual titles, government documents, and The Shippensburg University Archives.
-The Information and Computing Technologies Center maintains a campus network with a number of computer labs for student use.
-Each student at SU receives an email account and access to the Internet.

 Athletics

 Shippensburg University is an NCAA Division II school and one of eighteen schools to compete in the Pennsylvania State Athletic Conference (PSAC).
 The school maintains intercollegiate programs for baseball, basketball (Men & Women), cross country (Men & Women), field hockey, football, lacrosse (Women), soccer (Men & Women), softball, track and field (Men & Women), swimming (Men & Women), tennis (Women), volleyball (Women) and wrestling.
 Several club sports, such as rugby (Men & Women), Ultimate Frisbee and the inline hockey team, also participate in independent leagues.
 The home venue of the university's football and track & field programs is Seth Grove Stadium.
 The team name is the Raiders, and the mascot is "Big Red," a red-tail hawk wearing a pirates hat.
 The team colors are blue and red.